flyingangel/argparser/README.md

 # Command-line arguments parser

-The script extract arguments from the arguments of the **script or function** and auto-wire to shell variable
+The script extract arguments from the arguments of the **script or function** and auto-wire to shell variables

+Advantages over the traditional `getopts` :
+* less code to write thus boost development speed
+* variables are auto-populated so no manual assignment needed
+* every option has the visibility of other options so it's easier to do a combination ie `if -a and -b activated, then read --longarg`
+* options and order agnostic, can easily be used in any script without the need to declare `:a:b::cd`; it parses everything the user put into arguments (even garbages)
+* can be applied to top-level script, functions or even pure string

 ## How to use